 Introduction

 Agriculture is a critical sector that is both deeply impacted by and contributes significantly to climate change.
 The changing climate, marked by erratic precipitation patterns, frequent extreme weather events, and the proliferation of pests and diseases, poses a threat to agricultural productivity and sustainability (IPCC, 2021).
 Concurrently, agricultural activities such as livestock production and the use of synthetic fertilizers are major contributors to greenhouse gas (GHG) emissions.
 Livestock releases methane through enteric fermentation and manure management, while synthetic fertilizers emit nitrous oxide during application, which also results in nutrient runoff and environmental degradation (Pathak, 2015).
 Despite these challenges, agriculture has a unique capacity to mitigate climate change through carbon sequestration.
 Practices such as conservation tillage, cover cropping, agroforestry and sustainable grazing management help capture and store atmospheric carbon in soils and vegetation, providing a dual benefit of reducing GHG emissions and improving ecosystem health (Marks, 2019).
-This practice, referred to as carbon farming, not only addresses climate mitigation but also enhances soil health, biodiversity, and agricultural resilience This study examines the willingness of farmers in Bishnupur district of Manipur to adopt carbon farming practices.
+This practice, referred to as carbon farming, not only addresses climate mitigation but also enhances soil health, biodiversity, and agricultural resilience.
+This study examines the willingness of farmers in the Bishnupur district of Manipur to adopt carbon farming practices.
 Bishnupur district is predominantly agrarian, with a large proportion of households dependent on farming for their livelihoods, making it an appropriate setting to assess farmers’ environmental awareness, socio-economic characteristics, and their influence on the adoption of sustainable and low-carbon farming practices.
 Recent studies in India indicate that region-specific constraints such as small and fragmented landholdings, limited awareness of carbon farming concepts, and financial constraints significantly influence farmers’ acceptance and adoption of carbon farming practices (Ghosh et al., 2024).
 By assessing farmers’ knowledge of climate change and carbon farming, preferred practices, decision-making factors, and barriers to adoption.
-To identify the preferred low carbon farming practices and carbon credit attributes and explore the factors determining farmer’s decision to participate in low carbon farming program or carbon credit scheme.
+To identify the preferred low carbon farming practices and carbon credit attributes and explore the factors determining farmer’s decision to participate in the low carbon farming program or carbon credit scheme.
 This research aims to provide insights into designing effective policies and programs to promote low-carbon agriculture.

-Notably, no detailed studies have been undertaken to evaluate carbon farming and the constraints faced by farmers concerning its sustainable way Manipur state.
+Notably, no detailed studies have been undertaken to evaluate carbon farming and the constraints faced by farmers concerning its sustainable way in Manipur state.
 Therefore, there is a pressing need for a study addressing these gaps.
-With this in mind, the present study was undertaken to study on Carbon Farming in Bishnupur District of Manipur.
+With this in mind, the present study was undertaken to study Carbon Farming in the Bishnupur District of Manipur.

-Materials and method
+Materials and Methods